A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 What is a Continuous Glucose Monitor (CGM)?

-The Dexcom G5® Mobile CGM has three parts:
+The Dexcom G6® Mobile CGM has three parts:

 The Dexcom Follow app allows caregivers to view the CGM results.
-Parents can view the results on their compatible smart device.
-If the parent/parents use(s) the Dexcom Follow app, ask whether they will view the results during the time you’re with the child and how they will communicate results and discuss actions to take with you.
+Caregivers can view the results on their compatible smart device.

 Recently the Dexcom G5® Mobile CGM has been approved to make diabetes treatment decisions about insulin doses based on the CGM reading without having to confirm the result with a BGM check.